Disappearance of Tiffany Whitton: Esquire story

-In April 2016 Esquire magazine published an article about Whitton's disappearance.
+In April 2016, Esquire magazine published an article about Whitton's disappearance.
 Reporter Tom Junod was interested in the cases of women who do not trigger what has sometimes been called "missing white woman syndrome", where the media devotes excessive coverage to their cases.
 Even though the women are white, Junod believes they are ignored due to their troubled backgrounds. "[M]edia outlets ... tend to prefer women who are white, pretty, and, above all, innocent", Junod wrote.

 He chose Whitton's case from 13 stories of similar women he was aware of, all of whom had gone missing over a three-year period with only three of them found—and all of those dead.
 Daniels told him she had tried to interest the producers of some shows that devoted segments to missing persons cases in covering her daughter's disappearance, and they told her they were not interested.
 She likened the process to an audition.

 In addition to Daniels, Junod interviewed Boyette, Caudle, Fuller, Weinstein, and all the detectives who had investigated the case.
-He not only noted Caudle's lies about pulling a weapon when Tiffany was confronted by the loss prevention officers, but caught him in another one: he said he called Tiffany's phone shortly after she disappeared, yet according to his first account he had it on his person, since it had been left behind in her handbag when she fled the Walmart.
-Fuller corroborated the claim as he had showed it to her after she suggested he call Whitton when they met outside the IHOP; Caudle's phone records do not show a call to Whitton's phone either.
+He not only noted Caudle's lies about pulling a weapon when Tiffany was confronted by the loss prevention officers but caught him in another one: he said he called Tiffany's phone shortly after she disappeared, yet according to his first account he had it on his person, since it had been left behind in her handbag when she fled the Walmart.
+Fuller corroborated the claim as he had shown it to her after she suggested he call Whitton when they met outside the IHOP; Caudle's phone records do not show a call to Whitton's phone either.

 The phone led to another revelation, however.
 According to Whitton's half-brother Blake, she wished him a happy birthday on Facebook five days after he had celebrated the occasion, which Daniels dismisses as proof that Caudle was using Whitton's phone to create the impression she was still alive.
 But Blake told Junod she called him as well.

 Blake recalled that it came via an app "with a weird return number".
 He had almost let it go unanswered.
 He was positive it was his half-sister since she even called him by a childhood nickname.
-While Junod believed that Blake was not lying, he was not sure that Blake was accurate in his recollection, possibly confusing the Facebook message in time with an earlier phone conversation.
+While Junod believed that Blake was not lying, he was not sure that Blake was accurate in his recollection, possibly confusing the time of the Facebook message with an earlier phone conversation.
 The Cobb County district attorney said it would try to obtain Blake's phone records.